silverstar194/HTMLAI-RNN/README.md

 ##Training
 Epoch 50

 Min-Batches of 50

 I trained on AWS p2.xlarge instances with GPUs (NVIDIA K80 GPUs) even with the GPUs I had to break full ~5000 website dataset into half to complete training in a reasonble amount of time (~6 hours per model).
+I had one model for HTML and one for CSS.

+Used AMI image: ami-c79b7eac (See https://github.com/brotchie/torch-ubuntu-gpu-ec2-install)
+Also install dependencies specified by torch-rnn

+##Pro-Processing
+(still to write)

+##Results
+(still to write)